Frank Joseph Rodimer: Bishop of Paterson

 As bishop, Rodimer wrote a weekly column for the diocesan newspaper, The Beacon.
 He also established a $7 million diocesan endowment to support Catholic schools, parishes and other diocesan ministries through fund raising.
 With corporate leaders, Rodimer established the Tri-County Scholarship fund to provide scholarships to needy students attending Catholic schools.
 During his tenure, Rodimer made public his opposition to capital punishment and to permanent replacements for striking workers.

 Although he once declared, "I fear for a society which deplores but does little or nothing to address the horrible daily realities which many of our children face", Rodimer admitted his "own inadequacy" in failing to prevent at least four of his clerical colleagues, with whom he shared a Long Island beach house, from committing sexual abuse.

 Retirement and legacy

-Rodimer retired as Bishop on June 1, 2004, after twenty-six years of service.
+Rodimer retired as bishop of Paterson on June 1, 2004, after twenty-six years of service.
 A 2020 report revealed that a Diocese of Paterson priest had informed Rodimer in the late 1980s of allegations that former Cardinal Theodore McCarrick had sexually abused boys at his beach house and that Rodimer had responded that he would contact U.S. representatives of the Vatican.

-Frank Rodimer died on December 6, 2018 at his residence in St. Joseph’s Home for the Elderly in Totowa, New Jersey, aged 91.
+Frank Rodimer died on December 6, 2018, at his residence in St. Joseph’s Home for the Elderly in Totowa, New Jersey, aged 91.